AllHandsOnTech/VirtualReality/README.md

 ## Virtual Reality: student work samples

+### INSTRUCTIONS

 #### Click on any of the links below.
-Select PLAY.
+Then click the PLAY button.
 Move around the virtual reality space using the arrow keys.

 [Russian Rocket](https://cospac.es/edu/yrdC): click on the rocket to make it fly